Is Student Housing a Tale of Two Markets?

 But with rising defaults already an issue, the GSEs’ pullback hit the student market especially hard.
 “Lending is an issue in student [housing] right now and it is freezing the market,” says Ari Rosenblum, Co-Founder and CEO, Vie Management.

 The pullback from Fannie Mae and Freddie Mac is only one issue slowing lending volume in student housing.
-Occupancy is bound to soften amid enrollments falling in some places and pockets of overdevelopment.
+With enrollments falling in some places and pockets of overdevelopment, occupancy is bound to soften.
 When that happens, some of the more aggressively financed student deals are running into trouble and going back to the banks.

 But these issues aren’t universal.
 In strong markets with good schools, occupancy has held up and capital is still available.
 In the less desirable locations and assets, the story is different with buyers and capital spooked by occupancy concerns.